 Photo by Jo-Anne McArthur / Unbound Project

-While the investigative footage received a surprising amount of exposure in the national media, I realized that the very people who would empathize with the animals' suffering and take action were often turning away from the graphic evidence before absorbing the message.
-I wondered if art, with its ability to be softer but equally as effective, could be the way to reach a larger audience.
+While my investigative footage received some exposure in the national media, I realized that the very people who would empathize with the animals' suffering and take action were often turning away from the graphic evidence before absorbing the message.
+I wondered if art, with its ability to be softer but equally as emotive, could be the way to reach a larger audience.
 I tentatively began releasing my paintings in 2015 and the response has been heartening.

-All of my work—investigative and artistic—seeks to challenge our basic beliefs about farmed animals and foster a sense of justice for all animals.
+All of my work—investigative and artistic—seeks to challenge our basic beliefs about farmed and wild animals and foster a sense of justice for all animals.

 Member of the Art of Compassion Project